 During her time on the Court, Ginsburg battled numerous health concerns.
 According to Oyez, despite these challenges, “until the 2018 term, Ginsburg had not missed a day of oral arguments, not even when she was undergoing chemotherapy for pancreatic cancer, after surgery for colon cancer, or the day after her husband passed away in 2010.”

 Justice Ginsburg passed away on September 18, 2020.
-In statements released from the other Justices following her death, fellow ΦΒΚ member Chief Justice John G. Roberts, Jr. wrote, “our Nation has lost a jurist of historic stature.”
-Continuing these sentiments, Justice Elena Kagan, also a ΦΒΚ member, wrote, “to me, as to countless others, Ruth Bader Ginsburg was a hero.
+In statements released from the other Justices following her death, Chief Justice John G. Roberts, Jr. (ΦΒΚ, Harvard University) wrote, “Our Nation has lost a jurist of historic stature.”
+Continuing these sentiments, Justice Elena Kagan (ΦΒΚ, Princeton University) wrote, “To me, as to countless others, Ruth Bader Ginsburg was a hero.
 As an attorney, she led the fight to grant women equal rights under the law.
 As a judge, she did justice every day — working to ensure that this country’s legal system lives up to its ideals and extends its rights and protections to those once excluded.
 And in both roles, she held to — indeed, exceeded — the highest standards of legal craft.”

 For a complete list of all the opinions Justice Ginsburg authored, click here.

 Savannah Jelks earned her bachelor’s degree in history from Union College, where she was inducted into Phi Beta Kappa in May 2020.
 Union College is home to the Alpha of New York chapter of Phi Beta Kappa.